Schultz Surname Meaning, History & Origin

-Schultz Surname Genealogy
+Schultz Surname Meaning

 By the 13th century the name was developing a more specific meaning as the head man or alderman of the village.
 Every small town in Germany had its schulzmann or mayor.
 The surname also extended into Scandinavia.
 In Silesia the spelling could be Scholz or Scholtz.

-Schultz Resources on
+Schultz Surname Resources on

 Schultz in Pennsylvania.